 limit screen time

 I take the phone away.
 But I do explain that it is not a punishment but because I miss them and love them.
 I just need to know where they are at…what they are thinking.
-I have also started making my 16-year-old turn his phone in at 9 pm every night.
+We have also started making our 16-year-old turn his phone in at 9 pm every night.
 I am noticing a difference in my son since I have instituted this new way to love him and connect with him.
 Shannon Jacobyansky

 lean in during conflict